ic-labs/django-icekit/docs/docker-quick-start.md

     # List all containers for services in your compose file
     $ docker-compose ps -a

-    # Open a new shell inside an already running container
+    # Open a new shell inside an already running container for the `django` service
-    $ docker exec -it {container-name} entrypoint.sh bash
+    $ docker-compose exec django entrypoint.sh bash

     # Remove all stopped containers and their data volumes
     docker rm -v $(docker ps -a -q -f status=exited)